 Greek yogurt is high in calcium, which is essential for bone health and helps promote nerve function.

-Greek yogurt contains lots of protein, which will enhance cell growth and repair for building muscles.
+Greek yogurt also contains high amounts of protein, which can enhance cell growth and repair for building muscles.

 Salmon is high in omega-3 fatty acids, which improves nerve function and promotes the development of neurons in the brain.

 Behavioral and learning difficulties are common in children with cerebral palsy.
 This study found that “children who had increased amounts of omega-3 fatty acids performed better in school, in reading and in spelling and had fewer behavioral problems.”

 Oily fish like salmon are also great sources of vitamin D, which can help regulate cell growth and communication between cells.

 Turmeric is a bright yellow herb that’s full of nutrients and is most commonly found in Indian food.

 As much as 50% of children with cerebral palsy also experience epilepsy.
 It’s suggested that a compound found in turmeric called curcumin has anticonvulsant properties due to its high levels of antioxidants.

 Curcumin also increases the production of an important growth protein called BDNF, which helps the brain adapt through the formation and strengthening of neural connections in the brain.